 |

-Enjoy a lovely time on the river while the sun sets.
+Enjoy a relaxing paddle on the river while the sun sets.

 Fun and easy, no experience necessary.
 Ranger led.